kb-dk/ds-solr/paper/experience.md

 not to implement it.

-In our experiments we transformed MODS records to nested Solr records, such as the record below.
+In our experiments we transformed MODS records to nested Solr records, such as the record below, which is transformed from my fake record above.

 ```